telerik/ajax-docs/api/server/Telerik.Web.UI/BoxPlotSeries.md

 The field which specifies the median value of the box plot item when the chart is databound.

+###  DataNoteTextField `String`

+DataNoteTextField property is not supported for Radar, Polar, Pie, Funnel and BoxPlot series types.

+###  DataNoteTextField `String`

+The data field with the notes of the series

 ###  DataOutliersField `String`

 The field which specifies the outliers value of the box plot item when the chart is databound.